-Global Forest Watch’s ability to track and display deforestation in near-real-time has changed the way people around the world monitor forests.
+Global Forest Watch’s (GFW) ability to track and display deforestation in near-real-time has changed the way people around the world monitor forests.
 But for those interested in monitoring large areas like an entire country, region or even the world, the sea of pink deforestation alerts on the map can be difficult to discern.
-Our new feature, Places to Watch, aims to solve this problem by filtering, prioritizing and interpreting deforestation data to spotlight areas of recent loss that pose the biggest threat to the world’s remaining forests.
-Places to Watch is a data-driven storytelling initiative that pairs deforestation alerts with satellite imagery, intel on what is happening on the ground, and resources to learn more.
-The goal is to turn GFW’s sea of pink pixels into insights for engagement and action.
+GFW’s Places to Watch initiative aims to solve this problem by filtering, prioritizing and interpreting deforestation data to spotlight areas of recent loss that pose the biggest threat to the world’s remaining forests.

-The Places to Watch are determined by assessing the concentration of 30-meter resolution GLAD deforestation alerts in areas of intact forests and protected areas.
-The system uses an automated index to select the top ten places in South America, Central Africa, and Southeast Asia.
+Automated Analysis: Most Places to Watch locations begin with an automated analysis, which identifies the concentration of 30-meter resolution GLAD deforestation alerts in areas of intact forests and protected areas.
+The system uses an automated index to select the top ten places in Central America, South America, tropical Africa, mainland Asia and Southeast Asia.
 Read our technical note for more information on the ranking methodology.

-GFW experts review all thirty computer-generated places to determine the areas of greatest concern based on evaluation of satellite imagery, contextual information, and their own expert knowledge.
-The GFW team then solicits additional information from an “action network” of partners who may have further details about what’s taking place in these locations.
-Once the information is collected, GFW shares these Places to Watch with the world.
-See the first iteration of GFW’s Places to Watch, the December 2017 curation.
+Human Curation and Investigation: GFW experts review all computer-generated places to determine the areas of greatest concern based on evaluation of satellite imagery, contextual information and their own expert knowledge.
+The GFW team then shares these locations with the world and calls on our network to collect further information about what’s taking place in these locations.
+When relevant, we’ll share these stories produced by our network in the Places to Watch newsletter.

 Places to Watch FAQs